Informfully/Documentation/docs/source/google.rst

 This allows the application to be further developed using the native tools, such as Android Studio.
 Follow these steps to build an APK:

     #.
-Make sure that all the changes are committed (e.g., that your working tree is clean).
+Ensure that all changes are committed (e.g., that your working tree is clean).
     #.
 Navigate to the frontend folder on the command line.
     #.
 Type ``npm install`` in the command line.
     #.
 Type ``expo eject`` in the command line.
     #.
 Open the Android project with Android Studio.
     #.
 Configure the project.
     #.
-Open AndroidManifest.xml using the file browser in Android Studio and add/remove permissions (look below for more details).
+Open the AndroidManifest.xml file using the file browser in Android Studio and add/remove permissions (see below for more details).
     #.
 Build -> Generate Signed Bundle/APK -> APK -> Give the key store path and enter credentials -> Release with both V1 (JAR Signature) and V2 (Full APK Signature) -> Finish.
     #.
 The APK will be generated in ``/android/app/release/app-release.apk``.